 Professor and Canada Research Chair in Ethics and Global Social Change

-My research lies at the intersection of normative ethics and social/political philosophy.
-I aim to bring social and political theory to bear on real-world problems, such as inequality, poverty, gender and racial injustice, and issues of cultural-religious accommodation.
-My current book project, 'Global Justice From Below,' defends a relational and structural view of poverty.
-I argue that philosophical thinking about chronic deprivation and its remedies should engage with poor communities' understandings of poverty, as well as with the aims and strategies of poor-led social movements and their organisations.
+My research is at the intersection of normative ethics and social/political philosophy, and tries bring social and political theory to bear on real-world problems like inequality, poverty, gender and racial injustices, and issues of cultural-religious accommodation.
+I am currently completing a book, 'Global Justice From Below,' (forthcoming, OUP) that defends a relational and structural view of global poverty.
+One of the book's central claims is that philosophical thinking about chronic deprivation and its remedies ought to engage concretely with the aims and strategies of poor-led social movements and their organisations.

 Note to prospective graduate students: I welcome new M.A. and Ph.D students in social and political philosophy as well as in normative and applied ethics.
 Students with strong first degrees in Political Science or other social sciences are often a good fit for me, both because of my 'applied philosophy' focus and my interdisciplinary background.
-I am especially keen to work with graduate students whose philosophical interests intersect with contemporary problems of justice, broadly construed - such as poverty/inequality, environmental degradation, racial oppression, and challenges of religious/cultural acommodation.
+I am keen to work with graduate students whose philosophical interests intersect with contemporary problems of justice, broadly construed - such as poverty/inequality, environmental degradation, racial oppression, and challenges of religious/cultural acommodation.
 I also supervise in feminist philosophy and gender theory.
-If you are a prospective M.A. or Ph.D. student and your research relates to issues of global or social justice, you will automatically be considered for top-up funding.
+If you are a prospective M.A. or Ph.D. student and your research relates to issues of global or social justice, you will automatically be considered for additional support under the auspices of the Canada Research Chair in ethics & global social change.

 Post-doctoral scholars working on topics related to global justice can also be hosted under the auspices of the Canada Research Chair that I hold.
 Recent post-doctoral fellows: Dr. Jennifer Szende (PhD, Queen's) and Dr. Cristian Dimitriu (PhD, U Toronto).